james-stevens/universal-web-forwarding/README.md

 You can either build this container from its soruce code by running `./dkmk` in this directory, or use the container `jamesstevens/universal-web-redirect` from `docker.com`.

+When you run the container the environment variable `REST_API_DIR` **MUST** be set to `/` and the environment variable `NAME_SERVERS` must be set to a space separated list of the resolving name servers you wish the container to use.

+NOTE: for improved perfomance, the container internally runs a copy of ISC's `bind` DNS Resolver, but it is configured to **ONLY** get answers from the resolving name servers you specify.
+However, it will cache answers and do load-balancing & fail-over if you specify multiple resolving name servers.

 ## Suggestions for Different TLAs for different sites